 However, because of their side effects, many doctors only turn to these drugs when other treatments haven't worked.
 Opioid painkillers can cause constipation, stomach upset, and sedation.
 They also pose some risk of addiction and abuse, so it's important to use them exactly as your doctor recommends.

 Other painkillers -- like prescription doses of NSAIDs (nonsteroidal anti-inflammatory drugs) -- might be helpful.
 But on the whole, those drugs don't seem to work well with nerve pain.

 - Topical treatments.
 Painkilling gels and lidocaine patches are another effective approach; you would apply them on a particularly painful area of skin.
 These work best with small, localized spots of pain.
 The side effects are minor and include skin irritation.

 - Combination treatments.
 Your doctor might recommend that you use one or two of these treatments together -- an approach called combination therapy.
 Many studies have shown that combining certain drugs -- often an anticonvulsant and an antidepressant -- has a better effect on nerve pain than either medications alone.

 Three Tips for Taking Nerve Pain Medication

-might be able to alter the dose or change the medicine to resolve the
+- Don't ignore side effects.
+Talk to your doctor about them.
+They might be able to alter the dose or change the medicine to resolve the problem.